SublimeText/LaTeXTools/README.md

-# LateXTools: A LaTeX Plugin for Sublime Text
+# LaTeXTools: A LaTeX Plugin for Sublime Text

 by Ian Bacher, Marciano Siniscalchi, and Richard Stein